Guide To Redeeming Virgin Atlantic Points On Delta

 How to book Delta awards through Flying Club

 When you go to Virgin Atlantic’s website, just search award availability on Delta the same way you would search availability on Virgin Atlantic, and if something is available it will automatically show up.
-Virgin Atlantic’s website displays award availability on Virgin Atlantic, Delta, Air France, and KLM, so at times it can be hard to differentiate between those options when looking at the calendar feature.
+Virgin Atlantic’s website displays award availability on Virgin Atlantic, Delta, Air France, KLM, and select other partners, so at times it can be hard to differentiate between those options when looking at the calendar feature.

 Virgin Atlantic award search tool